hgolshanian/ISILDUR/README.md

 The conveyor belt is responsible for transporting the bunches of trees toward the robots for singulation.

-Launch the 'conveyor' Node:
+Launch the 'Conveyor' node:
 ##
     rosrun Conveyor conveyor.py

-The 'decide' node contains the algorithm that controls the singulation process.
+The 'Decision' node contains the algorithm that controls the singulation process.

-Launch the 'decide' Node:
+Launch the 'Decision' node:
 ##
     rosrun Decision decide.py